Igor-Ljucovic/my-projects/my-personal-projects/Hollow Knight Arena/README.md

--A boss rush prototype game similar to an already existing one (Hollow Knight) where the player can choose items, a game mode and a boss to fight from the menu.
+-A game inspired by an existing one.
+The player has 9 movement abilities, 3 spells, 24 items, 2 game modes, 3 arenas and fights a boss with 10 attacks.
+Implemented an input buffer system

 Assets/Scripts/PlayTest Scene Scripts - this is where most of the code is at.